 The most amazing, ONE BOWL, BEST Fudgy Chocolate Cake is so rich and decadent, with the perfect balance of fluffy and fudgy!

-Finished with an amazing ganache, this Best Fudgy Chocolate Cake is coming at you just in time for your Easter feast!
+Finished with an amazing ganache, this Best Fudgy Chocolate Cake is coming at you in true chocolate form!

 Just the same as these Best Fudgy Cocoa Brownies, I wanted FUDGY, but being a cake, I wanted FLUFFY — and MOST OF ALL I wanted uncomplicated steps.
 No melted butter combined with an abundance of chocolate; melted on the stove in a pot, then a dry mix combined in one bowl and a wet mix combined in another bowl, and a headache plus 2 pain killers and a bottle of vino later…..a cake is born.